Most common types of brick bonds used in masonry

 Below you can see the most common variations of brick bond used in masonry:

-This is the most typical laid bond in the UK, this pattern is laid with the stretcher course sitting halfway over the joints of the courses in the row below.
-It is a time and cost-effective way of laying brickwork.
+Stretcher bond is the most typical laid bond in the UK.
+The pattern is laid with the stretcher course sitting halfway over the joints of the courses in the row below.
+While not particularly strong, it is a time and cost-effective way of laying brickwork.
 First used in 1631, it became popular in the late 18th century.

 Header bond is similar to stretcher bond, however it features courses of headers.
 In header bonds, all bricks in each course are placed as headers on the faces of the walls.

-One of the oldest forms of brick bonding.
-It became common in the 1450s and was the standard type of brickwork for British houses until the late 17th century, this pattern combines alternate courses of stretchers and headers.
+English bond is one of the oldest forms of brick bonding.
+It became common in the 1450s and was the standard type of brickwork for British houses until the late 17th century.
+The pattern combines alternate courses of stretchers and headers.
 This traditional pattern is considered to be one of the strongest bonds and is commonly used for bridges and engineering projects.
 It requires more facing bricks than other patterns.

 Flemish bond is another traditional pattern where stretchers and headers are laid alternately in a single course.
 Flemish bond is attractive aesthetically, but is weaker than English bond for load bearing wall construction.
 It is often used for walls that are two bricks thick.